An Ode to My Chacos

 Usually buying new gear stokes my imagination for all the adventures to come.
 But looking at my new Chacos twists my heart a little too tight, pricks the corners of my eyes with tears.
 I wonder if they’ll ever get as dirty as my old ones.
 I wonder if they’ll ever mean as much.

-Photos by Krista Langlois
+Words and photos by Krista Langlois